 Check your health insurance coverage

-Of course, a key component of starting a family is making sure that your dependents are covered by whichever health insurance plan you currently are a part of.
+Of course, a key component of starting a family in Japan is making sure that your dependents are covered by whichever health insurance plan you currently are a part of.
 If you are enrolled in the standard Japan National Health Insurance through your company, chances are this will simply involve a conversation with your boss or HR department to make sure that monthly deductions from your salary are taking into account any changes to your family structure and your increased number of dependents.
 If you are on a private health insurance plan, perhaps through an international company, this many require establishing a new family-oriented health insurance plan; or at the very least checking to make sure your current plan already covers family members.

 Establish comprehensive life insurance protection